- How to Write a French Resume (With Template)

 If you’d like to start your career in France, try writing an internship CV similar to this one:

-How to write a CV in French that lands you a job
+How to make a CV in French that lands you a job

 1. Use proper formatting

-A French CV is similar to its US counterpart in many aspects, such as font, font size and margins.
-You’ll want to ensure your CV is visually appealing and legible by sticking to the following resume formatting guidelines:
+A French CV is similar to its US counterpart in many aspects, such as font, font size, and margins.
+However, ensure the final document conforms to the following French resume formatting guidelines:

-- a professional font (Times New Roman, Georgia, Arial, Cambria, Calibri, Helvetica)
+- use a professional resume font (Times New Roman, Georgia, Arial, Cambria, Calibri, Helvetica)

 2. Start by creating a professional header

-Just like a resume, French recruiters will expect to see a professional header at the top of your CV.
-You’ll want to include the following:
+French recruiters will expect to see a professional header at the top of your CV.
+Include the following information:

-- first and last name (don’t use “Curriculum Vitae” or “CV” as your title)
+- first and last name (don’t use “Curriculum Vitæ” or “CV” as your title)

 - target job title